dtrumpet89/awsLambda-MerakiDeviceManagement/README.md

 # Meraki AWS Lambda functions

 This repo has two lambda functions.
-One triggers off an S3 bucket file creation.
+One triggers off a S3 bucket file creation.
 Which processes the file and drops the parsed data into a Simple Queue Service.
-The SQS triggers the second lambda function to process the queue.
+The SQS triggers the second lambda function to process the queue and compare the new values to the current Meraki device values.
+The script will then update only the values that are different.

 ## KMS Setup
-A new KMS key will need to be created in order to encrypt your Meraki API key.
-This key will need to be a symetric key used for encryption and decryption
+A new KMS key will need to be created in order to encrypt your Meraki API key (Strongly Recommended).
+This key will need to be a symetric key used for encryption and decryption.

 ## S3 Setup
 Create a folder named merakiConfigCsv in a S3 bucket that will be used for file uploads.